telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

-This article explains the most common issues related to WebResource utilization and the Telerik UI for ASP.NET AJAX controls and their troubleshooting steps.
+This article explains the most common issues related to WebResource utilization and the Telerik® UI for ASP.NET Ajax controls and their troubleshooting steps.

 If you are using an ASP.NET server control with rich client-side behavior it is likely built to utilize web resources.
 Sometimes your page loads and that rich server side control does not work at all — the tree view does not expand, the grid cannot sort etc. Most of the times this is because the JavaScript files of those controls have failed to load.